cdlavila/graphql-fullstack-app/README.md

 The course will walk you step by step on how to implement the features you see in the demo app.
 This codebase is the starting point of your journey!

-There are 3 main folders:
+There are two main folders:

-- `server`: The starting point of our GraphQL server.
+- `server`: The code of our GraphQL server.
-- `client`: The starting point of our React application.
+- `client`: The code of our React application.
-- `final`: The final stage of both the server and client folders, with all of the steps and code completed!

 To get started:

 1. Navigate to the `server` folder.
-1. Run `npm install`.
+2. Run `npm install`.
-1. Run `npm start`.
+3. Run `npm start`.

 This will start the GraphQL API server.

 In another Terminal window,

 1. Navigate to the `client` folder.
-1. Run `npm install`.
+2. Run `npm install`.
-1. Run `npm start`.
+3. Run `npm start`.

 This will open up `localhost:3000` in your web browser.